twitter-archive/flockdb/doc/blog.md

 "Who follows me?" is just as efficient as "Who do I follow?", and the answer to each query lives entirely on a single partition.

+The end result is a cluster of commodity servers that we can expand as needed.
+Over the winter, we added 50% database capacity without anyone noticing.
+We currently store over 13 billion edges and sustain peak traffic of 20k writes/second and 100k reads/second.

 ## Lessons learned